misener/GRTTWaK-website/faq/tips-for-readers.md

 **Your reading needn’t be funny.** Some of our most memorable readings have been bittersweet, sad, or difficult to share.
 Stuff that was once _secret_ usually elicits the biggest reactions, even though it can be the scariest material to read aloud.
 Cuss words are A-OK.

 **A note on language:** kid writing is a product of its time.
 Sometimes, the things we wrote as kids reflect predjudices of earlier times.
-We want your reading to stay true to the original words on the page, but if your reading includes predjudicial language of any kind **it is your responsibility** to flag it so we can properly contextualize, advise the audience, or alter the wording as necessary.
+We want your reading to stay true to the original words on the page, but if your reading includes predjudicial language of any kind **it is your responsibility** to flag it so we can properly contextualize, advise the audience, or tweak the wording as necessary.

 ## When am I on?

 We usually don't know the lineup until moments before the show begins.
 During the course of the show, Dan will give readers a heads-up about who's "on deck" (coming up next).
 If you're on deck, you should make your way towards the front of the room (or backstage, if applicable), and wait to be introduced.

+If you have a specific request about timing (e.g. "I'd like to go first"), we can probably accommodate you.
+Just ask.

 ## How should I read my thing?

 Dan will introduce you, and everyone will applaud.
 You come onstage, and read your thing.
 The audience laughs, cries. etc. Then, everyone applauds again.
 You go back to your seat, and that's it.

-**Please note:** GRTTWaK is not the place to work on your standup act, or promote your next gig, or read your current writing.
+**Please note:** GRTTWaK is _not_ the place to work on your standup act, or tell a story from memory, or read your current writing.
 There are other shows for those things.
 GRTTWaK is all about adults, reading childhood and teenage writing, as close to verbatim as possible.
 Please note that none of these are the title of our show:

 *   _Grownups Read Lengthy Prepared Introductions to Things They Wrote as Kids_
 *   _Grownups Tell Their Entire Life Stories, Then Read Things They Wrote as Kids_